Pandan Gardens: Geography

-Like its sister town – Teban Gardens, Pandan Gardens was a patch of mangrove swamp bordering on the banks of Sungai Pandan but was subsequently reclaimed to make way for housing development projects by the JTC Corporation in 1970.
+Like its sister town – Teban Gardens, Pandan Gardens was a patch of mangrove swamp bordering on the banks of Sungei Pandan but was subsequently reclaimed to make way for housing development projects by the JTC Corporation in 1970.

-Flanked on the south side by the Pandan Reservoir and the east side by the bank of Sungai Pandan, it sits situated at the fringe of Jurong Industrial Estate as well as being on the crossroad from Singapore's city center and other parts of the island towards the various industrial estates located within Jurong, Tuas and the nearby Jurong Island.
+Flanked on the south side by the Pandan Reservoir and the east side by the bank of Sungei Pandan, it sits situated at the fringe of Jurong Industrial Estate as well as being on the crossroad from Singapore's city center and other parts of the island towards the various industrial estates located within Jurong, Tuas and the nearby Jurong Island.

 History

 The name was derived from the former Malay village in the area, Kampong Sungei Pandan.
 Although the land reclamation of the estate began in 1970, the actual construction did not commence until after 1975 as the land needed time to settle after being reclaimed from the mangrove swampland of the Sungai Pandan.
-JTC Corporation undertook the construction of the public housing blocks in the estate as a means to provide additional housings for the families of the workers from the nearby areas of Jurong Industrial Estate.
-This was done to help ease the housing problem due in part by the overcrowding in the then nearby Taman Jurong housing estate, which was also built by JTC in 1969.
+JTC Corporation undertook the construction of the public housing blocks in the estate as a means to provide additional housing for the families of the workers from the nearby areas of Jurong Industrial Estate.
+This was done to help ease the housing problem due to overcrowding in the then nearby Taman Jurong housing estate, which was also built by JTC in 1969.

-The first housing block was completed around 1978 with a running sequence from block No.401 through to 416 (both 415 and 416 are four-storey shophouses).
+The first housing block was completed around 1978 with a running sequence from block 401 through 416 (both blocks 415 and 416 are four-storey shophouses).
 Currently, Pandan Gardens and Teban Gardens are satellite towns to the nearby Jurong East New Town.